jessiedouglas/cssi_102/day11/day11.md

 ## What We're Building

 Over the next few days we'll be building a notes app, similar to Google Keep.
-Today we'll focus on authenticating Google users through Firbase, and using the Firebase API to write new data to our realtime database.
+Today we'll focus on authenticating Google users through Firebase, and using the Firebase API to write new data to our realtime database.

 ## Starting Code